ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/a-simple-favor-blu-ray-vinyl-soundtrack.markdown

   \ comedy film NOW!</p>"
 entry-title: "Win A Simple Favor on Blu-ray and the official vinyl soundtrack!"
 entry-content: "Enter the draw to win  A Simple Favor on Blu-ray and the official\
-  \ vinyl soundtrack by completing the form below before 23:59 on 18th of January\
+  \ vinyl soundtrack by completing the form below before 23:59 EST on 18th of January\
   \ 2019."
 has-winner: false
 prize-description: "A Simple Favor on Blu-ray and the official vinyl soundtrack."